top of page

 Areas of Expertise

-Over the years Phillip Curnow has become one of the leading valuer for all forms of dispute resolution.
-In addition to formal appointments for arbitration and third party expert witness agreements, Phillip are well placed to offer valuation litigation advice and retrospective valuations.
+Over the years Phillip Curnow has become one of the leading valuers for all forms of dispute resolution.
+In addition to formal appointments for arbitration and third party expert witness agreements, Phillip is well placed to offer valuation litigation advice.

 Phillip has also undertaken mediation/facilitation assignments between valuers who are in disagreement to try to resolve issues prior to the need for more formal channels of resolution.